cig0/old_blog/about.md

 I'm a SysAdmin insanely passionate about automation, orchestration, optimization,  hardening and F/LOSS in general.

 I also like to code my own tools for which I use mostly Python although I'm more on the side of Go, Rust and lately Swift.
-Lisp and Haskell also draws my attention from time to time.
+Lisp and Haskell also draw my attention...

 On the not techy side I enjoy outdoor activities - surf above everything else.
 Love to read and learn from the classics; all praises to Master Lovecraft.
 I believe that thanks to Tex Avery the world is a better place.
 Some day I will learn to play music or draw - I heard that one _has_ to develop at least one of such talents.
 Family, friends, my dogs are first to me.
 Oh and I'm on my way to stop eating animals (•̀ᴗ•́)و ̑̑